PhilipYip1988/python-tutorials/anaconda/windows/install/readme.md

 * ```jupyter-notebook```
 * ```jupyter-lab```

-The application ```jupyter``` is a CMDlet that accepts a command option (specified after a space) which can be used to launch a Jupyter application:
+The application ```jupyter``` is a Cmdlet that accepts a command option (specified after a space) which can be used to launch a Jupyter application:

 * ```jupyter console```
 * ```jupyter qtconsole```